AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 This is a constant of conversion from L-coins to L-hashes for a given moment -- if some miner earned $x$ L-coins today, then $x \cdot \frac{L_d}{L_r}$ would tell you roughly how many hashes were done to earn that reward.
 Next, we multiply by the exchange rate to find the constant of conversion for $\frac{\text{L-hashes}}{\text{R-coin}}$.
 Then, we divide by $\nicefrac{R_d}{R_r}$ to find the constant of conversion for $\frac{\text{L-hashes}}{\text{R-hash}}$.
-This is the constant of conversion for R-hashes to L-hashes.
+If we multiply this constant of conversion by a value of R-hashes, then we'll end up with a value of L-hashes.
 It tells us \emph{the relative weight} contributed to each network by each hash performed.
 Finally, we can deduce the function $\text{ConvWork}_{R\rightarrow L}(w)$ which takes a value of R-hashes and returns a value of L-hashes.